IMA-WorldHealth/bhima/docs/en/stock-management/movement.exit.md

 # Stock Exit

-Any transfer of stock from a depot is a stock exit in BHIMA.
-The exit of stock concerns a stock pharmacy as well as a dispensing pharmacies.
+Any movement of stock out of a depot is a stock "exit" in BHIMA.
+Stock exits can happen from any depot, including the stock and dispensing pharmacies.

  - **Movements of stock out of the stock pharmacies or depots** fall into the following cases: